The Totem crew includes me, Behan; my husband Jamie; our children, Niall, Mairen, and Siobhan.

 We wanted to build memories with our children that involved more than flyby dinners and fleeting weekends.
 Already, fulfillment and joy as a family came from our days on the water together, ghosting around Puget Sound.
 We wanted to live minimally, and shed things that we didn’t really need.
 We wanted to live close to nature, sourcing power through the sun and wind, and raise our children in tune with the environment.

 Our “someday” needed a date, not postponement for an amorphous retirement.
 We put a plan in place, and our cruising dreams were realized when we sailed out of Puget Sound on August 21, 2008.
 At that time, the children were aged 4, 6, and 9.

 A year later, this somewhat scruffier (but very happy) family posed in Mexico for a rare group shot on our dinghy.

-It is tremendous to realize that as the years have slipped by, learning and exploring together as a family, we’ve been around the world — in early 2018, we expect to cross our outbound track and technically complete a circumnavigation (but not completing our life afloat!).
+It is tremendous to realize that as the years have slipped by, learning and exploring together as a family, we’ve been around the world — in April 2018, we crossed our outbound track to technically complete a circumnavigation (but not completing our life afloat!).

 With a growing number of years and miles behind us, living on Totem still suits us perfectly.
 We may not always want to be nomadic.
 We may not always want to live afloat.
 But at the moment, it’s difficult to picture either of those scenarios.